 - 4.3.2.1.1 When the low voltage safety regulations of an individual OSHA state plan require it, voltages below 750 V shall be utilized. - 4.3.3 The employer shall verify that the Electrical Level 2 Arborist is trained and has demonstrated competency to work within proximity to electrical hazards consistent with OSHA 29 CFR 1910, Subpart S. - 4.3.4 The employer shall ensure that the Electrical Level 2 Arborist and Electrical Level 2 Arborist Trainee's training and degree of training in electrical hazards is determined by the risk to the arborist for the hazard(s) involved.
-Such training shall include, but is not limited to: - a) familiarity with the safety-related work practices, safety procedures, and other safety requirements in this section that pertain to their job assignments; - b) familiarity with any other safety practices, including applicable emergency procedures (e.g., aerial rescue), that are not specifically addressed by this section but that are related to their work and are necessary for their safety; - c) the skills and techniques necessary to distinguish exposed live parts from other parts of electric equipment; - d) the skills and techniques necessary to determine the nominal voltage of exposed live parts; and - e) the MADs specified in this section (Table 2) which correspond to the voltages to which the arborist will be exposed, and the skills and techniques necessary to maintain those distances.
+Such training shall include, but is not limited to: - a) familiarity with the safety-related work practices that protect employees against the voltage level to which they are exposed., safety procedures, and other safety requirements in this section that pertain to their job assignments; - 4.1.1 Safety-related work practices shall be employed to prevent electric shock or other injuries resulting from either direct or indirect electrical contacts and shall be consistent with the nature and extent of the electrical hazards present. - 4.1.2 Training for qualification of qualified incidental line clearance arborists requires a minimum of:

+b) familiarity with any other safety practices, including applicable emergency procedures (e.g., aerial rescue), that are not specifically addressed by this section but that are related to their work and are necessary for their safety; - b)c) the skills and techniques necessary to distinguish exposed live parts from other parts of electric equipment; - c)d) the skills and techniques necessary to determine the nominal voltage of exposed live parts; and - d)e) the minimum approach distances (MAD)MADs specified in this section (Table 2 and) which correspond to the corresponding voltages to which the qualified person arborist will be exposed, and the skills and techniques necessary to maintain those distances.